Stefan-Markov/Motorious/README.md

 # Motorious
-Deployed with Heroku, but changed database from MySQL to PostreSQL,little changes to thymeleaf, etc.
+Deployed with Heroku, changed database from MySQL to PostreSQL,little changes to thymeleaf, etc.

 Project defence for diploma work.
 Application in general: